archana070723/Nexus-Challenge/README.md

 ## QBraid Launch
 [<img src="https://qbraid-static.s3.amazonaws.com/logos/Launch_on_qBraid_white.png" width="150">](https://account.qbraid.com?gitHubUrl=https://github.com/archana070723/Nexus-Challenge.git)
 ---
-We have used data from the 'allPlanesVariables27-Feb-2021.mat' file in '081820_355n' folder
+We have used data from the 'allPlanesVariables27-Feb-2021.mat' file in '081820_355n' folder.
+This is the 'data_1.mat' file in the code folder

 # Quantum Clustering with Hybrid Classical-Quantum Kernels